jasontitus/VideoIndexer-project/README.md

 - Automatic video transcoding when needed
 - Configurable model parameters
 - Multi-threaded processing
-- Efficient caching system

 Quickest way to try it out is to download the VideoIndexer-mac.zip file from the Releases page and run that.
 You might need to hop through security hoops to launch it despite the fact that I signed and notarized it, but hopefully that isn't too much of a pain.

 You will pick the directory tree of videos you want to index and then click 'Start' and it will run for a while indexing.
 If you have less than 64GB or RAM, I would check the 'fp16' box.
 The accuracy should be about the same and use less RAM.
 When indexing is done, you can hit the local webserver at http://127.0.0.1:8002 and search away!

-## Requirements (if you want to build - they are bundled in the app)

-- Python 3.12+
-- FFmpeg (for video processing)
-- Conda or Miniconda (recommended for environment management)
-- 8GB+ RAM recommended
-- CUDA-capable GPU recommended but not required

 ## Installation